module-federation/aegis-host/README.md

 Installation of Kafka is currently required to demo the sample app.
 Check back soon for a simplified install.
 Otherwise, [download](https://kafka.apache.org/downloads) the kafka tarball and extract it to the same dir MicroLib is in.

-You directory structure should look like this (your kafka version might be different):
+After cloning the two MicroLib repos, your directory structure should look like this (your kafka version might be different):

 ```shell
 ls -l